Drippin' in Milano

 "Drippin' in Milano" is a song by Italian rapper Anna.
-It was co-written and produced by Young Miles, and released by EMI on 16 July 2021.
+It was produced by Young Miles, and released by EMI on 16 July 2021.

 The song peaked at number 24 on the Italian singles chart and was certified platinum in Italy.

 Music video

 The music video for the song was directed by Andrea Folino and released on YouTube on 28 July 2021.
 It was shot in a villa on Lake Como.